 Above all else, DO NOT litter on the trails.
 We live in a beautiful and wonderful world so let’s keep it that way.

 One of the biggest issues that race organizers have is the mess that is left behind when a trail race is over.
-I have seen races canceled for future events because people didn’t respect the environment.
+I have seen races cancelled for future events because people didn’t respect the environment.
 Keep your litter on you until you find a suitable bin to put it in.

 Listen To Your Body